leifjones/angular-sub-generic-component-poc/README.md

   * Exported via an `index.ts` at various points - allowing for cleaner imports throughout the application.

 ## Imagined Next Steps
 * Extending from the base VerticalListItemComponent to allow for multiple columns.
 A TableTemplateComponent paradigm might work for this if it many similar uses were anticipated.
+This may take the form of a list of strings or objects passed in to the constructor of the VerticalListItem class via `super(...)`.
 * Try out a variant of the Hero tutorial's editing, but in-line with the VerticalListItemComponents.
 * More of the Angular tutorial steps: resolves, directives, and pipes, oh my!